brinjal curry

 About Brinjal

 Brinjal also known as aubergine or eggplant is a widely used vegetable in Indian cuisine.
 It is a low calorie veggie that has some nutrients like iron and minerals.
-It is widely used to make curry, sambar, chutney, stir fry and bharta.
+They are mostly used to make curry, sambar, chutney, stir fry and bharta.

 If you love eggplants you will love these Eggplant recipes I have shared earlier: